rob-myers/rob-myers.github.io/articles/tech1.md

 The early 90s brought three pillars: HTML, CSS, JavaScript (JS).
 Whenever we visit a website we receive an HTML response, referencing or embedding CSS and JS.
-Our web browser renders the HTML and CSS immediately, and runs the JS to provide interactivity.
+Our web browser renders the HTML and CSS immediately, and executes the JS to provide interactivity.

 <aside>

-More precisely, all [DOM](https://en.wikipedia.org/wiki/Document_Object_Model#JavaScript) _mutations_ are performed by JavaScript.
+More precisely, all _[DOM](https://en.wikipedia.org/wiki/Document_Object_Model#JavaScript) mutations_ are performed by JavaScript.
 The DOM is the programmatic interface to the current _document_ viewed in the browser.
 It amounts to parsed HTML decorated with matching CSS and bound JS, together with APIs for reading and modifying it.

 </aside>

-Although HTML, CSS and JS are separate standards, it is now common to generate both HTML and CSS using JS.
+Although HTML, CSS and JS are separate standards, it is now common to generate _both_ HTML and CSS using JS.
-This is possible via Node.js Server-Side Rendering and CSS-in-JS, respectively.
+This is possible via _Node.js Server-Side Rendering_ and _CSS-in-JS_, respectively.
-These approaches counter the fundamental asymmetry between the _initial_ state of the document (HTML and CSS) and _all subsequent states_ (achieved via JS).
+They counter the fundamental asymmetry between the _initial state_ of the document (HTML and CSS) and _all subsequent states_ (orbit of JS executions).

 ### React Function Components

-Although JS can perform arbitrary computations, its central purpose is to mutate the DOM.
+JS can perform arbitrary computations, but its central purpose is DOM mutation.
-To this end, JS is commonly broken down into _JavaScript components_, instantiated via XML tags.
+Then JS is commonly broken down into _JavaScript components_, instantiated via XML tags.
-If the JavaScript component is called `MyComponent`, the associated tag will be e.g. `<MyComponent />` or perhaps `<my-component />`.
+If the JavaScript component is called `MyComponent`, the associated tag will be `<MyComponent />` or perhaps `<my-component />`.
-One should think of HTML as being extended by these custom tags, which ultimately unwind into plain old HTML.
+Intuitively, HTML is extended with these custom tags, which ultimately unwind into plain old HTML.

-Competing notions of "JavaScript component" exist in the wild.
+Now, competing notions of JavaScript component exist in the wild.
 One popular approach is _React function components_.
 They are just JavaScript functions with constraints on their parameters and return value.